zoisite-rb/zoisite-rb/guides/source/active_storage_overview.md

 ### Requirements

-Various features of Active Storage depend on third-party software which Rails will not install, and must be installed separately:
+Various features of Active Storage depend on third-party software which Zoisite will not install, and must be installed separately:

 * [libvips](https://github.com/libvips/libvips) v8.6+ or [ImageMagick](https://imagemagick.org/index.php) for image analysis and transformations